I’m Lizzie

 What coaching with me feels like:

-Clients often say they came to me wanting techniques - ways to beat procrastination, get their calendar in order, be “on top of things.”
+Clients often say they came to me wanting techniques - ways to beat procrastination, get their calendar in order, to finally be ‘on top of things.’

-That the real shift came when they stopped trying to force change, and started making space for honesty, emotion, and self-trust.
+That the real shift came when they stopped trying to force change, and started making space for honesty, emotion, and self-trust, as well as building space for the overwhelm, the shame, the grief, the mess.

 This isn’t productivity coaching disguised as kindness.
-This is actual radical self love, with room for your mess, room for chaos, room for you to show up exactly as you are.
+This is actual radical self love, with room for your mess, room for your chaos, room for half finished ideas and guilt, and creative longing, and brain fog, and fear of failing over and over again.
+For you to show up exactly as you are.

-And from there, change doesn’t feel like punishment.
+And from there, change doesn’t feel like punishment, or just another thing to get wrong.
 It feels like possibility.
+It becomes inevitable.